strimzi/proposals/084-templating-host-and-advertisedHost-fields.md

 But at the end I decided to not include them in the proposal.
 These values do not differ between the different Kafka nodes and can be easily handled by the user.
-If the `Kafka` CR is generated from some kind template (e.g. Helm), the cluster name / namespace can be easily templated outside of Strimzi.
+If the `Kafka` CR is generated from some kind of template (e.g. Helm), the cluster name / namespace can be easily templated outside of Strimzi.
 If the `Kafka` CR is written manually, these can be easily specified by the user.

 If we see sufficient demand for these variables, we can easily add them later.